 The Police Conduct Review Panel contains a minimum of seven (7) civilian members, four appointed by the city council and three appointed by the mayor.
 All civilian members are appointed in conformance with the open appointments as outlined in the Minneapolis Code of Ordinances §172.60 with several exceptions.
 Initial civilian appointees shall serve terms of two (2), three (3) or four (4) years to stagger the expiration of term.
 Thereafter, appointments shall be for four (4) years.

-Applications are received by the City Clerk and forwarded to the Mayor, the Public Safety, Civil Rights & Health Committee Chair and the Minneapolis Department of Civil Rights staff for recommendation.
-Selected Applicants are then scheduled to speak at a public hearing in front of the Public Safety, Civil Rights & Health (PSC&H) Committee.
-Applications are then forwarded from the PSC&H Committee to the full Council for approval.
+Applications are received by the City Clerk and forwarded to the Mayor, the Public Safety, Civil Rights & Emergency Managment Chair and the Minneapolis Department of Civil Rights staff for recommendation.
+Selected Applicants are then scheduled to speak at a public hearing in front of the Public Safety, Civil Rights & Emergency Management Committee.
+Applications are then forwarded from the Committee to the full Council for approval.

 In order to stagger the expiration of terms, the original appointments of civilian panelists shall be for terms of two (2), three (3) or four (4) years, as determined by the City Clerk.

 All members shall be residents of the city.
 Individuals currently or previously employed by the Minneapolis Police Department are ineligible to serve as members of the civilian pool.
 References may be provided and will be checked.
 All Police Conduct Review Panel members must:

 - Be able to listen, read and analyze to process and assess a large amount of information quickly;